Where to Find Sensory Activities for Autism

 Find sensory-friendly activities at home and when you travel in the Sensory-Friendly Finder.

 Furthermore, add a listing!
-Have you found a sensory-friendly business, event or attraction not yet in the Finder?
-Share that helpful information with other sensory-friendly seekers just like you.
+Have you found a sensory-friendly business, event, or attraction not yet in the Finder?
+Submit a listing.
 It only takes a minute.